Living and working conditions in Slovakia

 Monthly tax basis – (tax – tax credit) = net monthly wage

-Average monthly wages in the national economy in February 2022, by sector:
+Average monthly wages in the national economy for Q4 2023 by selected industries:

 The cost of living varies from region to region and changes in response to increases in the prices of food, energy and other everyday spending.